BitSpaceDevelopment/peer-coin-tracker-firefoxos-app/README.md

 Known Bugs
 ==========
 <pre>
-  - After setting the API key you have to relaunch the app before data will be loaded.
+  - None right now, if you experiance anything let me know.
 </pre>

 Change Log
 ==========
 <pre>
+11/05/2014 - Fixed the bug where the app needed to be relaunched

 06/05/2014 - Added App files
            - Published app to store